Nuaym.leadr

 On assumed numbers · starting point $1.6M setter-closed revenue

-Defaults pulled from Taylor's application video: $2.5M-$3M/month total revenue, 60-person team across three pods.
-A 5-point connect-rate lift on the setter function adds $803K in new monthly cash from one operational fix.
+Defaults pulled from Taylor's video: $2.5M to $3M/month in total revenue, 60-person team across three pods.
+A 5-point connect-rate lift on the setter function adds $803K in new monthly cash.
+One operational fix.

 Setter-Closed Revenue